-A key piece of the work of Families in Nature is fostering the next generation of conservationists.
+A key piece of the work of Families in Nature is fostering the next generation of conservationists and creating equitable access to nature.
 A love of nature is the foundation of all of conservation.
 Once a child falls in love with and forms a connection to nature, they begin their path to becoming a young conservation leader.

 Leadership starts during childhood